HR Zone | Autism in the workplace: Why recognising intersectionality is so important

 The good news is that more organisations than ever are keen to create a more open, LGBTQ+-friendly workplace.
 However, off-the-shelf, one-size-fits-all solutions won’t solve the problem.
-Instead, Nicola recommends a four-step process to bring about wholesale cultural change.
+Instead, our Diversity, Inclusion, Culture & ethics Practice recommend a four-step process to bring about wholesale cultural change.

-Although Nicola warns that skipping steps one to three is unlikely to be effective, she says that there are some basic changes that all organisations can make, such as making sure that HR policies include and acknowledge the LGBTQ+ community.
+Althoug skipping steps one to three is unlikely to be effective, there are some basic changes that all organisations can make, such as making sure that HR policies include and acknowledge the LGBTQ+ community.

-However, the key for Nicola is bringing the organisation on the journey as changes are made.
+However, the key is bringing the organisation on the journey as changes are made.
 Only by moving forward as one, can organisations create the inclusivity that will lead to a diverse workplace.